-I learned how to cook green beans at a young age because it’s one of those recipes that’s not a recipe, but more of a technique and a perfect way to start young kids in the kitchen.
+I learned how to cook green beans at a young age because it’s one of those recipes that’s not a recipe but more of a technique, and it’s a perfect way to start young kids in the kitchen.

-• 2 lbs green beans – you can use fresh or frozen green beans
+Green beans – You can use fresh or frozen green beans.

 Sauté the bacon in a large Dutch oven until it’s done but not crispy.

-Stirring green beans and bacon with a spoon in a large pot.
+Sautéed green beans with crispy bacon in a black pot.

 Add the stock and seasonings and bring to a boil.
 Once the beans are boiling, turn down to medium-low and keep to a low simmer.

-After about 25 minutes, add half a stick of butter, then simmer another 10 minutes or until beans are tender.
+After about 25 minutes, add half a stick of butter, then simmer another 20 minutes or until beans are very tender.
 Taste and add more seasonings if needed.

 If you’ve ever visited a meat-and-three in the South, you know that green beans are always on the menu.
 And really, they go with almost anything.

-Some of my favorite things to serve with Southern Green Beans are Fried Chicken, Meatloaf, or Baked Pork Chops, and of course we always have green beans on our Thanksgiving Menu.
-Speaking of Thanksgiving, you might want to add the Ultimate Green Bean Casserole to that menu as well!
+Some of my favorite things to serve with Southern Green Beans are Fried Chicken, Meatloaf, or Baked Pork Chops.
+Of course, we always have green beans on our Thanksgiving Menu.

 And your meal won’t be complete without some Southern Buttermilk Biscuits or Cornbread!